 - Implement Security Awareness Training: Train your staff to use cybersecurity best practices and give them the tools and information they need to be able to identify cyber threats.
 Many security breaches are often caused by human error, so enabling security awareness trainingfor your staff is critical.
 There should also be specialized training for individual(s) overseeing your information security program.

 - Select and Monitor Knowledgeable Service Providers: If you choose to work with a services provider for your information security program, you must ensure security expectations are being met.
 Furthermore, you need to do periodic assessments of your partnership with the third-party vendor.

 - Regularly Update Your Information Security Program: The security landscape is ever evolving, which is why you need to update your information security program regularly.
 With new threats emerging daily, your information security program needs to be agile to adjust to the risks and vulnerabilities you find in your risk assessment and penetration and vulnerability scans.
 Keeping you’re your program current with changes in technology and threats is critical.

 - Create and Implement an Incident Response Plan: No organization is free from attacks.
 Financial institutions need to create and regularly test an incident response plan in the event you become a target of an attack.
 An incident response plan details what happens in the event of a security incident.

 - Report Regularly to Governing Body: The individual in charge of overseeing your information security program should report regularly on risk assessments, vulnerabilities and mitigation, and any security incidents to your board of directors or governing body.

-We’re here to help get you compliant and stay secure.
+We’re here to help become defensible and stay secure.
 TPx is a trusted managed services provider for financial institutions from coast to coast.
-Our certified experts on staff can address all your cybersecurity needs and ensure you’re compliant with the Safeguards Rule.
-Contact us and get compliant before time runs out.
+Our certified experts on staff can address all your cybersecurity needs as they relate to the Safeguards Rule.
+Contact us and become defensible before time runs out.